Skip to content

 • If width is omitted, it is inferred from the value's size

-• Returns an unsigned UInt[W] for natural numbers and signed SInt[W] for negative numbers, where W is the width in bits
+• Returns UInt[W], where W is the width in bits

 • An error occurs if the specified width is less than required to represent the value